jwir3/rocket-api-template/README.md

-# green-jungle
+# rocket-api-template
-A service for computing differences between images in Rust
+A template repository for generating REST APIs using Rocket.